-Decorative Concrete finishes have now become a must be a requirement for any project.
+Decorative Concrete finishes have now become a must-be requirement for any project.
 Architects, Designers, and Clients have been specifying decorative concrete finishes for floors, walls, cabinets, counters, etc. Because of its aesthetics and natural feel.
-At SDS we have all required to reinstate your finishes into a modern contemporary look.
+At SDS, all are required to reinstate your finishes into a modern contemporary look.
 From your house to your office to your surfaces outside… SDS will enhance your home, office, or commercial space with a customized decorative concrete finish.
-No matter if it is new or old concrete, tile, or raised flooring, SDS has the product for you.
+Whether it is new or old concrete, tile, or raised flooring, SDS has the product for you.

 Decorative Concrete floors are an excellent substitute for linoleum, carpet, wood, tile, stone, or marble.
-Colored concrete comes in a variety of textures and finishes, or is polished to a smooth, gleaming appearance.
+Colored concrete comes in various textures and finishes, or is polished to a smooth, gleaming appearance.

 Cement flooring is long-lasting, resilient, and simple to clean and maintain.

 Exposing concrete subfloors and adding a decorative coating is a cost-effective and ecologically responsible choice if your home or business has them.

 Decorative concrete is a technique for employing concrete as a cosmetic and aesthetic upgrade to a structure while preserving its purpose as an element of the structure, such as floors, walls, driveways, and pathways.